cloudamqp/java-amqp-example/README.md

            http://pure-window-800.herokuapp.com deployed to Heroku

 Congratulations!
 Your  app should now be up and running on Heroku.
-To check the status of your app, run the command:

-    :::term
-    $ heroku ps

 To look at the application logs, run the command:

     :::term
     $ heroku logs --tail